flatcar/scripts/README.md

 # Using the scripts repository

 The repository is meant to be the entry point for Flatcar builds and development.
-Ebuilds for all packages reside in one of 2 subdirectories - [coreos-overlay](sdk_container/src/third_party/coreos-overlay) and [portage-stable](sdk_container/src/third_party/portage-stable/):
+Ebuilds for all packages reside in one of 2 subdirectories - [coreos-overlay](sdk_container/src/third_party/coreos-overlay) and [gentoo](sdk_container/src/third_party/gentoo/):
 ```
 scripts
    +--sdk_container
           +---------src
                      +--third_party
                              +------coreos-overlay
-                             +------portage-stable
+                             +------gentoo
 ```

-`portage-stable` is kept in alignment with upstream Gentoo and should not contain any modifications (with only minor, well-justified exceptions).
-Consider it a small sub-set of Gentoo.
+`gentoo` is a git submodule, pointing to Flatcar's fork of the main upstream Gentoo package repository.
+That fork is generally aligned with Gentoo and only occasionally diverges into alternative branches for brief periods to apply fixes shortly before upstream does.
+It includes far more packages than Flatcar actually uses.

 `coreos-overlay` contains significantly modified or even entirely self-written ebuilds.